How long are therapy sessions?

 What is the cost of therapy with Sierra and what forms of payment do you take?

 The cost per 50 minute session is $185.
 For many individuals, therapy is tax deductible.
 Acceptable forms of payment are cash, check, credit card, and HSA accounts.

 What insurances do you accept?

 I am currently in network with Medicare.
-I do accept PPO plans and offer out of network coverage.
+I can accept payments for those with an HSA account.
+I also accept PPO plans and offer out of network coverage.
 Please keep in mind insurance companies do have access to your confidential information if choosing to use your benefit which then can become a part of your permanent health record.
 Using your insurance is a personal choice and should be discussed with your therapist prior to the first session.
 Insurance companies will often limit the number of sessions allowed, which in some cases can cut therapy short when there is still work to be done.
 Because of these reasons, many individuals/families opt out of using insurance.